$6,595 | Completing Grades 7–9

 Day 9: Transfer to Italy & Explore Turin by Bike

 We cross the border into Italy and settle into our new base in Turin.
-That evening, we hop on bikes for a local-led tour of the city—exploring parks, castles, and famous landmarks like Mole Antonelliana.
+That evening, we head out to explore the city’s parks, castles, and famous landmarks like the Mole Antonelliana—getting our first taste of Italian culture and history.

 Days 10–12: Environmental Service Projects